gowtham66866/session4-monimoyd/README.md

 This method inverts teh sign of both real and imaginary part of Qualean object

-## sqrt:
+##  sqrt

-This method finds the square root of the given Qualean object.
+This method sqrt finds the square root  of the given Qualean object.
 In case real part is negative, it populates the imaginary part of object

 ## __and__:

+This method takes another object as argument and performs return Boolean value of and operation

+## __or__:

-This method takes anotehr object as argument and performs return Boolean value of and operation
+This method takes anotehr object as argument and performs return Boolean value of or operation

 ## __bool__: